hclimente/hclimente.github.io/_posts/2025-01-23-graphs-glossary.md

 A graph which can have multiple edges between the same pair of vertices.

+## Navigable

+A graph in which we can find a path between any two nodes via a greedy strategy that choses the neighbor closest according to a distance function.

 ## Regular

 A graph in which every vertex has the same degree.